Who are the Institutional Holders in Kadmon Holdings Inc. (KDMN)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Kadmon Holdings Inc. (KDMN) is a “Buy”.
 6 analysts offering their recommendations for the stock have an average rating of 1.70, where 0 rate it as a Hold and 1 think it is a “Overweight”.
 5 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Kadmon Holdings Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.16 with sales reaching $450k over the same period.The EPS is expected to grow by 17.70% this year, but quarterly earnings will post 59.60% year-over-year.
-Quarterly sales are estimated to shrink -89.80% in year-over-year returns.
+Kadmon Holdings Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.18 with sales reaching $740k over the same period.The EPS is expected to shrink by -39.30% this year, but quarterly earnings will post 265.00% year-over-year.

 Kadmon Holdings Inc. (KDMN) Insider Activity